abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_setup/py_setup_in_windows/py_setup_in_windows.rst

             :align: center

     7.4.
 It will open a new window to select the compiler.
-Choose appropriate compiler (here, Visual Studio 11) and click **Finish**.
+Choose the appropriate compiler (here, Visual Studio 11) and click **Finish**.

         .. image:: images/Capture2.png
             :alt: capture2
             :align: center

     7.5.
-Wait until analysis is finished.
+Wait until the analysis is finished.

 8. You will see all the fields are marked in red.
 Click on the **WITH** field to expand it.
 It decides what extra features you need.
 So mark appropriate fields.
 See the below image: